This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The evaluation portion of a life care plan is also important from a legal standpoint.

-In addition to your child’s neurological, motor, educational, social, and associated conditions evaluation, it is important to evaluate your child’s and your family’s circumstances as well.
+In addition to evaluating your child’s neurological, motor, educational, social, and associated conditions, assessing your child’s and your family’s circumstances is essential.

 You must evaluate your access to health care and health insurance, your family’s income and expenses, your ability to transport your child to get care, your housing situation, and other factors impacting your child’s access to care.